-Finally, if you need help with enrolling to Universitaly, try and watch our Youtube video guide from a couple years ago.
+Finally, if you need help with enrolling tp Universitaly, try and watch our updated Youtube video guide from this year.

 Conclusion (and a quick summary):

-This is it for the IMAT test 2019 decree!
-This document has been long-awaited but it did grant a lot of surpises.
-A little bit further down the post you’ll find a small recap of every new and old detail about this decree, but first remember to subscribe to our email newsletter to remain up to date with all the news about IMAT.
+This is it for the IMAT test 2020 decree!
+A little bit further down the post, you’ll find a small recap of every new and old detail about this decree, but first, remember to subscribe to our email newsletter to remain up to date with all the news about IMAT.

 Study well, and give it your best.

-- Exam will be written (not computer based)
+- The exam will be written (not computer-based)